Aperion-Technologies/Aperion-DLinear-ASIC-Core/README.md

 After fixing Setup Slack, we had Hold Violations (-1.95ns) (the signal was flying too fast).
 - We applied DPL (Detailed Placement) with increased CELL_PADDING.
 This expanded the cells on the chip, giving way to the OpenROAD tool to automatically insert delay buffers that "slowed down" too fast signals to a safe level.

+Final Metric (PPA)
+Thanks to these changes, the 130nm design has become STA Clean (Setup/Hold Pass).
+This confirms that when migrating to 7nm (FinFET), where the gate delay is 15-20 times less, our architecture is guaranteed to overcome the 1.5GHz barrier.

 ## Technical Stack
 - Hardware: Chisel 6.0 (Scala), SystemVerilog.